arbet/wordpress-linkedin-login/readme.txt

 1. After creating the application, you will be able to see your API key and secret.
 Copy and paste them into your plugin.

 == Changelog ==

+= 0.8 =
+* Feature: Users now can be redirected to different page if they decide not to authenticate via LinkedIn
+* Feature: User avatars are now fetched from LinkedIn and can override Gravatars via options page
+* Feature: A custom message can be now shown to logged in users
+* Fixed: Login button no longer shown for loggedin users
+* Fixed: Shortcode redirect attributes now working again properly
+* Fixed: Error logging added for additional troubleshooting

 = 0.7.1 =
 * User LinkedIn profile data now being stored as a user meta under field pkli_linkedin_profile to help developers use the data in their themes/plugins